The Massachusetts Housing Partnership (MHP) has released the 2019 ONE Mortgage income limits, effective as of April 24, 2019.

 NEW: MHP offers incentives to multifamily owners to encourage more green & healthy affordable housing.
 MORE

 Prosperous families.
 Stable and secure neighborhoods.
 Sound, private-sector loans that get repaid.
 That’s what the ONE Mortgage program delivers.

 The program is successful because it breaks down barriers that used to prevent creditworthy families from buying a home: inadequate consumer education, high interest rates and fees, excessive down payment requirements, compulsory mortgage insurance, and a bias against 2- and 3-family properties.
-Those are barriers that affected everyone trying to buy a home in Massachusetts, not just minority families or those living in historically underserved neighborhoods.
+Those are barriers that affected everyone trying to buy a home in Massachusetts, especially minority families and those living in historically underserved neighborhoods

 “When you participate in ONE Mortgage, you are changing lives and communities for the better.”

 Most ONE Mortgage and SoftSecond loans have also been made in urban neighborhoods that were historically underserved by conventional credit.
-Historically more than a third of all loans have been originated in Gateway Cities and another third in the City of Boston.
-In recent years lending has shifted more strongly toward Gateways, which represented nearly half of all loans originated in FY16.
-Three out of every five Gateway City homebuyers were renters who had previously lived in the same community.
+Historically more than a third of all loans have been originated in the Commonwealth’s smaller gateway cities and another third in the City of Boston.
+In recent years lending has shifted more strongly toward gateways, which represented nearly half of all loans originated in FY16.
+Three out of every five gateway city homebuyers were renters who had previously lived in the same community.

 For more information about how you can bring ONE Mortgage to your community, or to your lending institution, contact MHP Homeownership Director Elliot Schmiedl at email@example.com or 857-317-8516.